Edwin7319/transcripciones-fronted/README.md

 # TranscripcionesFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10 and NodeJS version 18.18.2.

 ## Development server

-Run `ng serve` for a dev server.
+Run `nvm use` and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding